oracle-livelabs/oci/oci-apm-helidon/5-view-multiple-services/view-multiple-services.md

 * Implement Jersey client in the Maven project
 *	Create and start a span that invokes the second service
 *	Rebuild the application
-*	Use APM Trace Explorer to verify the trace having multiple services
+*	Use APM Trace Explorer to verify the trace has multiple services

 ### Prerequisites

-* This tutorial requires the completion of the Lab 1,2,3 and 4.
+* This tutorial requires the completion of Labs 1,2,3 and 4.

-## Task 1: Modify pom.xml file in the Helidon application
+## Task 1: Modify the pom.xml file in the Helidon application

 1. Launch OCI Cloud Shell if not opened already.